 1. Add a geometric design to cabinetry with wood trim.

-To easily transform a traditional piece of bathroom furniture into an art deco masterpiece, add layered or geometric details.
+In order to easily transform a traditional piece of bathroom furniture into an art deco masterpiece, add layered or geometric details.
 It's easy to do this on a budget, as well.
 You can find the wood pieces at your local hardware store.
-Then use small nails to attach the trim to the doors for a low-impact project that even a renter can do.
+Then use small nails to attach the trim to the doors for a low-impact art deco furniture project that even a renter can do.

 2. Place an art deco mirror over your home bar.

-The popularity of art deco coincided with the Prohibition era, but that doesn't mean you can't bring the style to your home bar or liquor shelf.
-Achieve this look by hanging a glam mirror with art deco details over a floating shelf.
+The popularity of art deco coincided with the Prohibition era, but that doesn't mean you can't bring the style to your bar cart or liquor shelf.
+Achieve this look by hanging a glam mirror with art deco elements over a floating shelf.
 It'll make your visitors feel like they stepped back in time while you mix their libations.

 3. Use gold hardware and spray paint to add a vintage touch.

-Art deco-inspired design is all about gold.
+Art deco-inspired home decor is all about gold.
 So try adding classic brass hardware to your current desk to give it a more modern look.
-Create an interesting geometric design on the surface with gold spray paint or even washi tape.
+Create an interesting geometric pattern on the surface with gold spray paint or even washi tape.

 4. Make an art deco backsplash using stick-on tiles.

-The Jessica LaGrange Interiors team created an elegant art deco tile design inside the shower, but you don't need real ceramic to get this look.
-You could make a similar backsplash using stick-on tiles in your kitchen or bathroom.
+The Jessica LaGrange Interiors team created an elegant art deco tile design inside the shower, as seen above, but you don't need real ceramic to get this look.
+You could make a similar backsplash with geometric shapes using stick-on tiles in your kitchen or bathroom.
 They might not hold up well in the shower, but this pattern will look fantastic in any other space.

 5. Upholster your bed frame with velvet.

 This velvet headboard is reminiscent of the modular patterns and lush fabrics that were everywhere at the height of art deco's popularity.
-Similar bed designs are available at a number of big-box retailers.
+Similar bed designs are available at a number of big-box retailers to achieve your ultimate art deco bedroom.
 But you could also create your own by upholstering your existing bedroom furniture with velvet fabric.